 where ln⁡(y0,t) is the log sales of the focal product at week t.
 We include the time t as a variable to capture any potential trend during the estimation period (Song & Witt, 2003). ln⁡(p0,t-j) and ln⁡(pm,t-j) respectively represent the log price of the focal product and the log price of a competitive product, m, at week t-j.
 Feature0,t-j and Display0,t-j represents the feature and the display dummy variables for the focal product at week t-j.
 The first two trigonometric variables, e.g., sin2πt52 and cos2πt52 captures the month of the year effect, and the other two trigonometric variables, e.g., sin2πt4, and cos⁡(2πt4) captures the week of the month effect (A. Harvey, 2006).
 CalendarEventc, t-v is the dummy variable for the cth calendar event at week t-v.
 The dummy variable represents the week of the calendar event if v=0, and the week before the event if v=1. c takes the values from 1 to 9 representing all the calendar events. αj, β0,j, γ0,j,βm,j, γn,j, θ1,θ2,θ3,θ4, δc,v,τ are the parameters. εt is the error term and we assumed that εt~iid0,σ2.
 L is the order of the lags and is set as 2.
 M, N, and P are the numbers of selected competitive price, feature, and display variables for the product category.

-The general ADL model, as shown in equation (7), can have too many explanatory variables and lack parsimony.
-Therefore, we simplify the model using the LASSO procedure following Ma et al. (2016) (we refer to the resulted model as the ADL-raw model thereafter).
+The general ADL model, as shown in equation (7), contains too many explanatory variables and lack parsimony.
+Therefore, we simplify the model using the LASSO procedure following Ma et al. (2016) (we refer to the resulting model as the ADL-raw model thereafter).
 During this stage, we use the LASSO procedure as a model specification strategy rather than a variable selection method as previous studies show that models simplified by the LASSO procedure could have good forecasting performance and outperform traditional models specified based on statistical significance (Epprecht, Guegan, & Veiga, 2013; Ma et al., 2016).
-Also, the LASSO procedure enables the automation of the statistical forecasting task which becomes essential as typically grocery retailers stock a tremendous number of SKUs (Cooper et al., 1999).
-To mitigate the limitation of the LASSO procedure that it may potentially miss important variables, we construct a supplementary parallel ADL model which has a similar specification compared to the general ADL model but only includes the price and promotion variables of the focal product:
+Also, the LASSO procedure enables the automation of the statistical forecasting task which becomes essential as typically grocery retailers stock a large number of SKUs (Cooper et al., 1999).
+To mitigate the limitation of the LASSO procedure in that it may potentially miss important variables, we specify a supplementary parallel ADL model which has a similar specification compared to the general ADL model but only includes the price and promotion variables of the focal product:

 ln⁡(y0,t)=intercept+τ*t+j=1Lαjln⁡(y0, t-j)+j=0Lβ0,jln⁡(p0,t-j)+j=0Lγ0,jFeature0,t-j+j=0Lγ0,jDisplay0,t-j+θ1sin2πt52+θ2cos2πt52+θ3sin2πt4+θ4cos⁡(2πt4) +c=19v=01δc,vCalendarEventc,t-v+εt